SamPenrose/ua-augmented-auth/stories/identity_provider.md

     }
   }

 II.
+User Agent Delegated Single Sign On

+  // No network trip required.

+III.
 Single Sign Out (with cooperating RPs)

   // HTTP request to sign out URL; passes token or unique account identifier
   // 'idp_account_uuid' some string which the IdP uses to name the field